apache/nuttx/configs/sama5d4-ek/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

+    3. This configuration executes from DRAM and must be loaded via some bootloader.
+I use DRAMBOOT as described above.

     STATUS:

       2014-11-17:  Configuration created.
 Not yet verified.